-6.4 The requirement to supply a minimum of 14 days (as agreed locally) of medication on discharge also applies to patients requiring adherence support, including patients requiring multi-compartment compliance aids (see section 6.11 for further details).
+- The requirement to supply a minimum of 14 days (as agreed locally) of medication on discharge also applies to patients requiring adherence support, including patients requiring multi-compartment compliance aids (see section 6.11 for further details). - The GP will be provided with the following information about the patient's medicine.

-6.5 The GP will be provided with the following information about the patient's medicine:
+Providers must ensure that the information provided in the discharge letter is accurate and up to date: - Diagnosis and reason for admission - Medicines on discharge (including dose and frequency) with clear instructions as to whether or not the medicine should be continued after the initial supply - Any monitoring required including anticipated increase/decrease in dose - For all new medication, the specific reason for starting the new medication will be stated and the duration of treatment will be indicated where appropriate (e.g., clopidogrel, PPIs, antibiotics, opiates) - For any existing medication which is stopped, the specific reason for stopping will be stated - For any pre-admission medicine which is changed, the specific reason for the change will be stated - For any medicines requiring ongoing prescribing by hospital, and initiated on the current admission, arrangements for ongoing supply must be in place and this will be communicated on the discharge summary - If patients are initiated on enteral feeds or oral nutritional supplements, dressings or appliances (e.g., stoma appliances, catheters), the provider is expected to provide communication from the initiating clinician to the GP and/or Centralised Prescribing Service regarding the patient's clinical care plan and quantities required for ongoing prescribing/supply - Clear instructions on medications and other prescribable items (e.g. reasons for taking them, dosage, when to take them, and any other additional instructions) - Details of medicines tried in hospital but which proved unsuitable - Details of any compliance aids issued e.g., reminder charts - Any information on allergies in line with NICE CG 183 Drug allergy: diagnosis and management from September 2014 and any other adverse drug reactions. - For patients admitted for a reason unconnected with their previous medication regimen, e.g., for surgery, the discharge information must list any drugs added with a clear indication of expected duration of use and any still in use at discharge.
+If the remaining drugs are unchanged then the discharge notification can state "Other drugs as at pre-admission". - For patients admitted for a reason unconnected with their previous medication regimen, e.g., for surgery and where there is no change in any medicine at discharge, the discharge information can state "no changes made".

-- Diagnosis and reason for admission - Medicines on discharge (including dose and frequency) with clear instructions as to whether or not the medicine should be continued after the initial supply. - Any monitoring required including anticipated increase/decrease in dose. - For all new medication, the specific reason for starting the new medication will be stated and the duration of treatment will be indicated where appropriate (e.g., clopidogrel, PPIs, antibiotics, opiates) - For any existing medication which is stopped, the specific reason for stopping will be stated. - For any pre-admission medicine which is changed, the specific reason for the change will be stated. - For any medicines requiring ongoing prescribing by hospital, and initiated on the current admission, arrangements for ongoing supply must be in place and this will be communicated on the discharge summary.
+- Discharge information will be sent to the patient's GP at the time of discharge.

-- If patients are initiated on enteral feeds or oral nutritional supplements, dressings or appliances (e.g., stoma appliances, catheters), the provider is expected to provide communication from the initiating clinician to the GP regarding the patient's clinical care plan and quantities required for ongoing prescribing/supply. - Clear instructions on medications (reasons for taking them, dosage, when to take them, and any other additional instructions) - Details of medicines tried in hospital but which proved unsuitable - Details of any compliance aids issued e.g., reminder charts. - Any information on allergies in line with NICE CG 183 Drug allergy: diagnosis and management from September 2014 and any other adverse drug reactions. - 6.6 For patients admitted for a reason unconnected with their previous medication regimen, e.g., for surgery, the discharge information must list any drugs added with a clear indication of expected duration of use and any still in use at discharge.
-If the remaining drugs are unchanged then the discharge notification can state "Other drugs as at pre-admission". - 6.7 For patients admitted for a reason unconnected with their previous medication regimen, e.g., for surgery and where there is no change in any medicine at discharge, the discharge information can state "no changes made". - 6.8 Discharge information will be sent to the patient's GP at the time of discharge.
 Discharge information will be electronic and sent within 24 hours of patient discharge to the GP and copied to the patient (or sent to the GP within 1 working day in cases where the patient has died). - 6.9 Patients will be provided with appropriate information about obtaining further supplies of medicine. - 6.10 Patients at risk of experiencing problems managing their medicines should be identified and, if appropriate, a referral made for pharmaceutical support.
-Any issues identified as a risk to safe discharge will be mitigated by the provider. - 6.11 Monitored Dosage Systems and other Compliance Aids
+Any issues identified as a risk to safe discharge will be mitigated by the provider. - 6.11 Monitored Dosage Systems and other Compliance Aids: